Life In Champaign-Urbana

 - Old Farm Shopping Center, Mattis and Kirby Avenues, Champaign.

 - Prospect Avenue, north of Interstate 74.

 “Garage Sales” are held by private individuals.
 They are very popular and an acceptable way to buy and sell items.
 People sell used clothing and household supplies at these sales and you can often find good quality items at low prices.

 Hours of Business

 Business Offices are usually open from 8 or 9am to 5pm Monday through Friday.
 Employees take a lunch break around 12:00 but offices usually remain open during that time.
-On the UIUC campus, most offices are closed from 12:00 to 1:00 pm.
+On the University of Illinois Urbana-Champaign campus, most offices are closed from 12:00 to 1:00 pm.

 Most stores open at 9 or 10am and remain open until 9 or 10pm and are open seven days per week.
 Some supermarkets are open 24 hours, including holidays.

 There are a number of circumstances in the U.S. when tipping is expected.
 Many service personnel depend on tips for the majority of their income.
 Expected tips are as follows:

 - Porters at airports, train or bus stations, $1.00 per piece of luggage